Rationing in the United Kingdom: Fish

 Fish was not rationed, but prices increased considerably as the war progressed.
 The government did not ration fish, because fishermen, at risk from enemy attack and mines, had to be paid a premium for their catch in order to fish at all.
 Prices were controlled from 1941.

 Like other foods, fish was seldom available in abundance.
 During the war, the Royal Navy requisitioned hundreds of trawlers for military use, leaving primarily smaller vessels, thought less likely to be targeted by Axis forces, to fish.
 At one point, supplies dropped to 30% of pre-war levels, although this ratio improved to almost half by 1944.
 Wartime fish and chips was often felt to be below standard because of the low-quality fat available for frying.

 Honey

 Due to the vital role beekeeping played in British agriculture and industry, special allotments of sugar were allowed for each hive.
-In 1943, the Ministry of Food announced that beekeepers would qualify for supplies of sugar not exceeding ten pounds per colony to keep their beehives going through the winter, and five pounds for spring feeding.
-Honey was not rationed, but its price was controlled — as with other unrationed, domestically produced produce, sellers imposed their own restrictions.
+In 1943, the Ministry of Food granted beekeepers supplies of sugar not exceeding ten pounds per colony to keep their beehives going through the winter, and five pounds for spring feeding.
+Honey was not rationed, but its price was controlled – as with other unrationed, domestically produced produce, sellers imposed their own restrictions.